 Let’s get down to basics – what is a bush hog?
 It’s a type of rotary mower that, generally, attaches to the back of a tractor using a hitch system.

 Essentially there are three solid benefits to mowing/maintaining pastures or fields:

 - Reduce grazing patterns (for farmers with livestock)

 Weed control is a big part of cleaning up pastures.
 The idea is that you want to prevent weeds from over growing pastures, developing stronger root systems, and producing mature seeds.
 So brush hogging acts as a mechanical mower to fight these roots from developing.

 This isn’t always accomplished with a single mowing, but often multiple times a year – over the course of several years.
-Doing this greatly reduces and can occasionally eliminate certain weeds, such as thistle (pictured below).
+Doing this greatly reduces and can occasionally eliminate certain weeds, such as milk thistle (pictured below).